 GUANO & Safety

 If you are thinking about collecting the guano for fertilizer in your gardens or flower beds, do not use a bucket or any deep container.
 Should a baby bat fall from the house, they will become trapped with no way out.
 Using a shallow container, like a long flower pot tray, or a potted plant are two very good options to collect and maintain the guano collecting process.
 Remember to use a shovel and wear gloves when you are collecting and mixing the guano to help reduce the risk of coming in contact with the microorganisms that are living in the feces.

-Properly educating any children or adults that will be coming in contact with the house is important to everyone’s health.
-The children/adults should know to never touch any bats or guano without gloves.
+Properly educating any children or adults in contact with the house is important to everyone’s health.
+Never touch any bats or guano without gloves.
 Should a bat be found on the ground, it could be ill.
 Call your local County Animal Control for removal/advice.

 Can I Buy My Own Lubee Made Bat House?

 Yes you can!
 All Lubee Bat Conservancy bat houses are made with cedar, which weathers well, is pest resistant, & will last for years.
 The house is fully caulked, properly ventilated, and offers a longer landing platform, an important factor in its occupancy.
 All proceeds go towards our conservation & education programs.
 Our bat houses are 100% made on property by the Lubee staff.

 Attracting bats to your new bat house could take months or years for the bats to find and establish a roosting colony.
 Ninety percent of the time the houses are occupied within 2 years.
 There is no proven baiting system for attracting bats to your bat house.
 Placing guano under the house or a bat itself in the house (which is illegal) is futile.